 That wraps it up.
 In a lot of ways, the Doc Savage adventures read like the Old Testament.
 Malevolence comes upon the land and there is much suffering.
 But in the end, evil is vanquished and good prevails.

 Punishments in the Old Testament frequently take on a severe form.
 Correspondingly, in the Doc Savage novels justice often appears as a harsh mistress for those who are on the wrong side of the line.
 I believe that Lester Dent was writing something just a little more special than some type of cheap entertainment designed to be read and then tossed aside.

 The stories themselves are sublime.
 The moral lessons taught therein are often of a subtle nature rather than preachy.
-These are the reason the stories remain popular even though it has been seventy years since the first adventure appeared.
-The machines and technology in the stories is outdated but the lessons are timeless.
+These are the reasons the stories remain popular even though it has been seventy years since the first adventure appeared.
+The machines and technologies in the stories are outdated but the lessons are timeless.